hyundai-robotics/doc-Object-Detection-System/6-Safety_Function/Safety_Function2.md

   - If the robot is operating, it maintains the current state.
   - If the robot is stopped, the restart prevention function is activated until a restart signal is received.

-If an object is detected in the **warning zone** of the detection area, the system outputs a robot speed‑reduction guidance signal.
-If an object is detected in the **stop zone**, the system outputs a robot stop guidance signal.
-The system’s outputs are transmitted to the robot’s safety‑related main control system, which controls the robot according to the received signals.
-The safety‑related main control system of the robot periodically transmits robot state information back to the system.
-The system check...
+If an object is detected in the warning zone of the detection area, the system outputs a guidance signal to reduce the robot’s operating speed.
+If an object is detected in the stop zone, the system outputs a guidance signal to stop the robot.
+The system’s outputs are transmitted to the robot’s safety-related main control system, which controls the robot according to the received signals.
+The robot’s safety-related main control system periodically sends the robot’s status information back to the system.
+The system verifies whether the received robot status matches the results of the control guidance signals, and if they do not match, the system switches to a safe state.